hallard/Particle-Gateway/README.md

 Particle (formerly Spark) Gateway
 =================================

+Edit October 2015 : New Revision 1.0a with better SMA connector for RF module

 The gateway can host several funny things like

 - Socket to plug a Spark Core or Particle Photon